A Lie group analog for the Monster Lie algebra: Complete parabolic subgroups and the Adjoint representation

 The Cartan involution $\eta$ extends to an isomorphism $\eta: \mhat\to \mhat^-$, which induces an isomorphism

-Hence for every property of $\Php$ that we prove, there is an analogous property of $\Phm$.
-Note that $\UhPi$ is not generally closed under the action $\GL_2(-1)$, so we cannot define parabolic subgroups corresponding to an arbitrary positive root system $\Pi$.
+Hence, for every property of $\Php$ that we prove, there is an analogous property of $\Phm$.
+Note that $\UhPi$ is not generally closed under the action $\GL_2(-1)$, so we cannot define parabolic subgroups corresponding to an arbitrary positive subsystem $\Pi$.